Birka

 UNESCO World Heritage Site

-Take a boat trip out into the Stockholm archipelago and visit the old Viking village Birka.
-Here you can walk around yourself or book guided tours.
-Between the years 700-900s, about 800-1000 inhabitants lived here.
-The city was a hub for trade with various parts of the world and Europe.
-Today you can see excavations, visit the museum, enter a Viking house, see ancient remains, graves etc. There is also a beach and restaurant.
+At Birka you can walk around yourself or book guided tours.
+Between the years 700-900s, about 800-1000 inhabitants lived at Birka.
+The Viking city was a hub for trade with various parts of the world and Europe.
+Today you can see excavations, visit the Brika museum, enter a Viking house, see ancient remains, graves etc. There is also a beach and restaurant.

 Boka en tur till Birka